Suspect in apparent assassination attempt on Trump was near golf course for 12 hours, records show

 Routh also made 19 small donations totaling $140 since 2019 to ActBlue, a political action committee that supports Democratic candidates, according to federal campaign finance records.

-One of the two counts he faces alleges that he illegally possessed his gun in spite of multiple felony convictions, including two charges of possessing stolen goods in 2002 in North Carolina.
+One of the two criminal counts alleges that he illegally possessed his gun in spite of multiple felony convictions, including two charges of possessing stolen goods in 2002 in North Carolina.
 The other charge alleges that the serial number was obliterated and unreadable to the naked eye, in violation of federal law.

-Routh was ordered held after prosecutors argued that he was a flight risk, with additional hearings set for later this month.
+His attorney declined to comment after Monday's brief court appearance, when he was ordered to remain locked up after prosecutors argued that he was a flight risk.

-He spoke in a soft voice as he answered perfunctory questions from a federal magistrate, saying that he was working and making around $3,000 a month, but has zero savings.
-Routh said that he has no real estate or assets, aside from two trucks worth about $1,000, both located in Hawaii.
-He also said that he has a 25-year-old son, whom he sometimes supports.
+Routh was the subject of a previously closed 2019 tip to the FBI that alleged that he was a felon in possession of a firearm, Veltri said.
+The FBI interviewed the tipster, who did not verify the initial information, he said.
+The FBI passed that information to local law enforcement in Honolulu.

 Tucker, Durkin Richer and Long reported from Washington.